jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Select-Configuration-Linux.md

 * Storage:

-	JD Cloud provides Cloud Disk Service and local disk.
+	JD Cloud provides Cloud Disk and local disk.
 A local disk is a storage device on a physical machine where the cloud server is located.
 It can obtain a lower delay, but there is a risk of single point data loss.
-The Cloud Disk Service adopts a multi-backup and distributed storage mode with high data reliability.
-The Cloud Disk Service provides **SSD Cloud Disk** and **Premium Hdd Cloud Disk** to be used as the system disk and data disk for the instance.
-Please see [Cloud Disk Service Type] for details.
+The Cloud Disk adopts a multi-backup and distributed storage mode with high data reliability.
+The Cloud Disk provides **SSD Cloud Disk** and **Premium Hdd Cloud Disk** to be used as the system disk and data disk for the instance.
+Please see [Cloud Disk Type](http://docs.jdcloud.com/cn/cloud-disk-service/specifications) for details.

 	* System Disk:: Support local disk and cloud disk, of which the local disk has 40GB for free, and the capacity cannot be changed.
 The cloud disk supports 40GB~500GB.
 	* Data Disk: If the system disk is a local disk, it supports attaching 8 data disks.
 If the system disk is a cloud disk, it supports attaching 7 data disks.
 It supports SSD cloud disk and Premium Hdd cloud disk, and the capacity can be set by yourself.

-   Different types of cloud  disk support different capacity ranges:
+   Different types of cloud disks support different capacity ranges:

    * Premium Hdd Cloud Disk as a data disk: 20G~3,000G.
    * SSD Cloud Disk as data disk: 20G~1,000G.

 * Networking:
-    * Virtual Private Cloud and Subnet: You can plan and create a private virtual private cloud and subnet first.
+    * VPC and Subnet: You can plan and create a VPC and a subnet first.
 If not, it supports using the default VPC and subnet created automatically by the system.
-Please see [Virtual Private Cloud](../../../Networking/Virtual-Private-Cloud/Introduction/Functions/VPC.md)  and [Subnet](../../../Networking/Virtual-Private-Cloud/Introduction/Functions/Subnet.md) for details.
+Please see [VPC](http://docs.jdcloud.com/cn/virtual-private-cloud/product-overview) and [Subnet](http://docs.jdcloud.com/cn/virtual-private-cloud/subnet-features) for details.
-    * Private IP: It is the specified private IP address of main network card of the Virtual Machines, which can be specified in the number of available IPs in the selected subnet.
+    * Private IP: It is the specified private IP address of main network card of the Virtual Machines, which can be specified from the available IP addresses in the selected subnet.
 If there is no special requirement, it can be allocated automatically by the system.
 Once the intranet IP is allocated to the Virtual Machines, it cannot be changed.
-    * Security Group: You can create a security group that meets the identity and access management under each Virtual Private Cloud.
+    * Security Group: You can create a security group that meets the IAM requirement under each VPC.
 If not, it supports to associate one from the three security group modules created automatically by the system.
-Please see [Security Group Overview](../../../Networking/Virtual-Private-Cloud/Introduction/Functions/Security-Group.md) for details.
+Please see [Security Group Overview](http://docs.jdcloud.com/cn/virtual-private-cloud/security-group-features) for details.

 * Bandwidth: